 As the last of him faded in the dark up the road beyond the town, Mari slipped silently out of the shack to follow.
 Her hand grew sweaty inside her glove where her grip tightened on the narrow-bladed dagger.
 (21)

-I absolutely loved the Hendees’ Noble Dead Saga, and The Dead Seekers is a great start to another series that I cannot wait to obsessively follow.
+I absolutely loved the Hendees’ Noble Dead Saga (you can find the first book here!), and The Dead Seekers is a great start to another series that I cannot wait to obsessively follow.
 It falls under the paranormal fantasy genre, involving dead spirits, alchemists, and shape shifters, and is placed in the same world as Hendees’ previous series, so it’s probably safe to assume that vampires, elves, dwarves, and their like may eventually make an appearance.

 This book’s POV is split between its two main characters, Mari and Tris, whose paths have unknowingly overlapped for over a decade.
 Mari’s entire family was slaughtered by ghosts when she was ten, and she has been hunting for the murderer who directed the spirits ever since.
 Tris is escaping his own past experiences by hunting spirits lingering among the living and banishing them back to the dead.
 Hearing of Tris’s work controlling the dead, Mari is convinced her search has finally come to an end but begins to lose confidence after unexpectedly joining his quest.